sblancov/horserace/README.md

 ## Contributing

 * Take a look at makefile, there are useful commands.
+* Install all dev dependencies.
+* Configure .githooks

+    git config core.hooksPath .githooks

 ## Installation

+For now, [pipenv](https://docs.pipenv.org/) is preferred over [pip](https://pip.pypa.io/en/stable/) plus [virtualenv](https://virtualenv.pypa.io/en/stable/), so install pipenv and then, manage virtual environment and install dependencies with it.

 ### Dependencies

-Currently, this application needs python 3.5 or greater.
+Currently, this application needs python 3.5 (executed over Linux).

-Dependencies are listed in Pipfile.
+All python dependencies are listed in the Pipfile.

 ### From Source Code

 First of all, download the code from this repository.
 Then:

-    pip install .
+    python3 -m pip install .